giovannibriones/ad-deployment-configuration/README.md

 <h3>&#9314; Creating an Admin in Active Directory </h3>

 - Once DC-01 has rebooted, click on tools and select Active Directory Users and Computers
-- Right click on mydomain.com and select new and click on Organizational Unit
+- Right-click on mydomain.com and select new and click on Organizational Unit
 <img width="438" alt="5" src="https://github.com/giovannibriones/ad-deployment-configuration/assets/163789590/bef564b6-0393-488a-8094-e907f092a3a1">